Flows holding at 8670cfs and water temps are 44F. Not bad for an April Monday.

 The bugs have definitely arrived in a big way and some fish are responding.
 Look hard in the afternoons and post up for those surface friendly creatures.
 The dry fly gang has had a few fish to smile about this past week.
 Not many, but this week promises to be the breakout week.
 I think?
 Guessing Mother Nature’s moves has proven even harder than…insert your caption here.

-Mainly cloudy.
-High 44F.
-Winds SW at 10 to 20 mph.
+Partly cloudy skies during the morning hours will become overcast in the afternoon.
+High 26F.
+Winds SW at 15 to 25 mph.
 Winds could occasionally gust over 40 mph.

 Looks good to me.
 We hope the spring weather sticks for a while.
 At least until summer.
 Makes sense.
 No?
 May is a great month for warmer temperatures, dry flies, nymphs, better to the best streamer fishing of the year and still relatively quiet ont he river for pressure.